ofirmich/ofir-michaely-github-scanner/README.md

 1. clone repo
 2. open terminal and write "npm install"
-3. write separately "npm install express"
-4. write "yarn start" and wait for the application to start
+3. write "yarn start" and wait for the application to start